 Sodium Cocoyl Isethionate - derived from coconut oil and used as a surfactant in our face scrub, it cleans the skin and hair by helping water to mix with oil and dirt so that they can be rinsed away.

-Sodium Lauroyl Sarcosinate- Prepared from fatty acids and sarcosine, which is a breakdown product of creatine or caffeine.
-This is the primary surfactant in our facial cleanser.
+Sodium Lauroyl Sarcosinate - Prepared from fatty acids and sarcosine.
+This is the primary surfactant in our facial cleanser and plant based.

 Sodium Palmate - synthesized by reacting palm oil with sodium hydroxide.
 This process is called saponification, which occurs when a fatty acid reacts with an alkali, in this case producing an efficient surfactant and emulsifying agent that is a key ingredient in soap.